LtFlash/CoordSaverV/Readme.txt

 	set color for blips.
 - LoadBlipsFromFile
 	loads ESPs from file and creates blips for all of them.
+- LoadBlipsFromAllFiles
+	load blips from all *.xml files inside the home folder.
 - RemoveAllBlips
 	removes all blips created by the plugin.
 - SetAutoTag